Visit online.safehelpline.org or download the Safe Helpline

-How Can the Online Helpline Help Me?
+How can the Online Helpline help me?

-- Confidential, crisis intervention services
+- Anonymous, confidential, crisis intervention services

 - Emotional support

-Who Will I be Chatting With?
+Who will I be chatting with?

+To ensure quality support and care, Safe Helpline carefully vets, trains, and monitors the performance of all staff members.
+In addition, each chat is overseen by a highly trained Safe Helpline Supervisor to ensure all users have a positive helpline experience.
 When you are done chatting with the staff member, you have the opportunity to leave anonymous feedback for Safe Helpline about your experience with the Online Helpline.
 We take these ratings and comments seriously.
-User feedback helps us to continuously improve the Online Helpline and offer a service that best fits our users’ needs.
+User feedback helps us continuously improve the Online Helpline and ensure our services best fit our users’ needs.

 We have partnered with the nation’s top technology and online security companies to build a helpline infrastructure that is as safe and secure as current technology allows.

 There are four key steps we’ve taken to give you the highest level of security:

 - You are anonymous.
 The Online Helpline was built using special anonymous routing methods that obscure the connection between you and Safe Helpline staff via the use of a unique code that cannot be traced back to you.
 Safe Helpline staff will not ask you for personally identifying information about yourself.